 This recipe is also a great one to make when serving breakfast for dinner.
 Looking for a grab-and-go breakfast option?
 Serve the hash in small containers and add boiled egg slices on top in place of the poached or fried eggs.
-Hope you enjoy this unique take on spaghetti squash and comment below to let me know about your favorite breakfast veggies, or your pup’s prized treat.
+Hope you enjoy this unique take on spaghetti squash and comment below to let me know about your favorite breakfast veggies.

 1 medium spaghetti squash